georgalis/pub/know/ProOps/framework.md

 # Proceeding Operations and Change Control Framework

 The [components overview](README.md#Components)
-is the entry point for documentation, confifuration, source code and change control.
+is the entry point for documentation, configuration, source code and change control.
-The framework is a lean integration of quality system controls from multiple industries (GAMP-5, OODA Loop, Agile DevOps, CI/CD, FIPS/RMF, Swiss Cheese safety model, Multi/Dual-Vee, 5S, Iceburg and Spiral), to maintain efficient, ongoing development.
+The framework is a lean integration of quality system controls from multiple industries (GAMP-5, OODA Loop, DevOps/Agility, CI/CD, FIPS/RMF, Swiss Cheese safety model, Multi/Dual-Vee, 5S, Iceburg and Spiral), to maintain efficient, ongoing development.